 Glory.
-TH talked me up as the golden boy, a model of spiritual progress for all to admire.
+As plans were made and my pilgrimage to Boulder drew closer, TH started talking me up there as the golden boy, a model of spiritual progress for all to admire.
+I entered in a blaze of glory.
 What could possibly go wrong?
-I entered in a blaze of glory.
-TH had me arrive early and hide in his house so I could meet the practitioners with due pomp & circumstance.
+TH had me arrive early and hide in his house so I could meet the practitioners with due pomp and circumstance.
 I walked into the room as he shouted I present to you Scott Cassady! and everyone clapped and cheered.
 There might've been alcohol.

-Name change.
+It's just a name.
 I've never been one to do things by halves, so I went to the courthouse and changed my name legally from Jeffrey Scott Cassady to Bejurin Cassady, no middle name.
 My first of three legal name changes.
 Three because it took me two tries to get rid of Bejurin.
 In the early 2000s I added John as a middle name, to honor both my father John Tom and my brother Timothy John, who had recently died.
 It wasn't until 2004 that I developed the gumption to come up with my own name.
 In those days I was charmed by the pointless practice of genealogy, so I picked a name from the family tree.
-I still really like Zachariah.
-Why not just change it back to Jeffrey Scott?
-Ah, here's my secret, and the real reason I asked TH for a new name: I never liked my birth names, neither Jeffrey nor Scott.
-I figured I'd let TH do the heavy lifting and just go with whatever he came up with.
+I never considered changing it back to Jeffrey Scott.
+I never liked those names, part of the reason I asked TH for a new one.

 Camping trip.
 With that for an opening there was nowhere to go but down.
 But I kept it together just long enough to go on an intense two-week camping trip, the practitioner trip.
 Joke of the day: even when we slept it was in tents.
 We camped beside a monumental medial moraine, a boulder field of house-size boulders.
 Days we hiked and climbed on the ridges or followed the creek into the Weminuche.
 Nights we circled the fire.
 No shortage of Ten High, TH's namesake bottom-shelf bourbon.
 Two weeks of campfire circles and it never ran out.
 Talk about your loaves and fishes.

-Mushrooms.
-A handful of us were called back and given doses of psychotropic substances, Psilocybe cubensis in my case.
+A night of fearless wonder.
+On the full moon night that graced us midway through the trip, we had an especially energetic campfire circle after a long day gallivanting about on nearby peaks and ridges.
+The circle finally broke up in the wee hours and we started heading for our tents in a state of drunken exhaustion.
+At that moment, nothing was more appealing than the prospect of snuggling into our warm down bags and sleeping it all off.
+But TH had a gleam in his eye and other plans.
+He started doing muscle testing on his own finger, his main method for getting guidance.
+A handful of us were called back and given precisely muscle tested doses of psychotropic substances, Psilocybe cubensis in my case.
 That night I was set free of fear: of falling, of the dark, of death.
 I ran full tilt across our backyard boulderfield in my hiking boots in the moonlight.
 I zigzagged across it, flinging myself into the air at the edge of one vast boulder not knowing where I'd land, always landing catlike on the next boulder.
 The brilliant moonlight created inky black shadows I thrust myself into head-first, ass-first, any way I wanted-first; I was free of fear.
 In the dawn light I sat on the highest boulder and watched the moon set as the sun rose, sweetly aligned with the ends of our canyon.
 It was the best night of my young life.

 The trademark of my downfall.
 But the tale has an ominous coda.
 When we arrived back in Silverton we had some free time to bang around town.
 I indulged my sweet tooth by buying a bar of Toblerone™, and I was observed doing it.

-Homeless.
-TH hatched a plan to break me out of my slump by sending me on a hitchhiking trip as soon it warmed up.
-I was looking forward to it: big adventure!
-Hitchhiking was on its last legs in the 80s but still doable; I'd done a little in conjunction with hike-through backpacking trips.
+Aftermath.
+TH's official interpretation of my fall (everything needed interpreting and he interpretd everything) was that I'd done it to avoid going on the hitchhiking trip.
+That was the plan he'd come up with to get me back on track, snap me out of my post camping trip slump.
+He hadn't actually told me about it but he'd told others so the word quickly got to me.
+As soon as it warmed up I was supposed to hit the road bumming around the country, carrying minimal kit, living by my wits.
+I was actually looking forward to it: big adventure!
+Hitchhiking was on its last legs in the 1980s but still doable; I'd done a little in conjunction with hike-through backpacking trips.
 Backpacking is one thing; wilderness is a friendly camping environment.
-Hitchhiking would have been homelessness.
+Hitchhiking would have been mere homelessness.
 You get picked up and dropped off in a different kind of jungle.
 To be out there for several months, just bumming?
 Real bums respond to that quite sensibly, staying drunk and drugged to deaden the experience.
-Leela made sure I would be in no condition to go a-hitchin'.
-The next plan for my salvation that TH came up with was a good one; I had a blast in Jamestown.
+Thank you Leela for making sure I would be in no condition to do that.
+The next plan for my salvation that TH came up with was much better; I had a blast in Jamestown.